Jesus89/slides/2016/presentation/slides/bonus.md

 http://scons.org/

-* A software construction tool
-* Cross-platform substitute for the classic Make utility
+A software construction tool.
+Cross-platform substitute for the classic Make utility

-* Automatic dependency analysis
-* Support multiple languages
-* Python 2 (+3 support in >2.5.0)
+Python 2 (+3 support in >2.5.0)

 ```python
 # SConstruct